-- From the main menu select File > Import > Microsoft Visio Model to open the Microsoft Visio Import Wizard. - 2.
-Browse to the folder where your existing Visio models are stored and select the model you want to import.
+- From the main menu select File > Import > Microsoft Visio Model to open the Microsoft Visio Import Wizard. - Browse to the folder where your existing Visio models are stored and select the model you want to import.
 For this part of the Evaluation Guide browse to ...\ERStudio Business Architect X.X.X\samples\ Visio Models\ and select the CreditApplicationProcess.vsd.
 Click Open to accept your selection and close the Browse dialog.

-NOTE: Make sure that the diagram you are importing is closed in Visio.
+NOTE: Make sure that the diagram you are importing i closed in Visio NOIE. make sole mai me alagiam you are importing it